jonathanmpope/enigma/README.md

 ### Setup
 1. From your terminal type in $ git clone git@github.com:

-1. From your terminal navigate to the main directory
+1. From your terminal navigate to the main directory (enigma folder)

 1. From your terminal, in the main directory, run $ ruby

 ### Enigma Features
 * Ability to decrypt and encrypt messages
 * Auto-generate encryption keys or user can create their own
-* Encrypt and decrypte txt files and create new files with the result
+* Encrypt and decrypt txt files and create new files with the result